dihogoteixeira/estabilvault.github.io/CONTRIBUTING.md

-# Contributing to Vault
+# Contributing to estabilvault

 **Please note:** We take Vault's security and our users' trust very seriously.
-If you believe you have found a security issue in Vault, please responsibly disclose by contacting us at security@hashicorp.com.
+If you believe you have found a security issue in EstabilVault, please responsibly disclose by contacting us at security@hashicorp.com.

 **First:** if you're unsure or afraid of _anything_, just ask or submit the